nanoc/nanoc.app/content/docs/3-getting-started.md

 Let’s change the content of the home page.
 Open `index.html` and add a paragraph somewhere in the file.
 I recommend something like this:

 <pre title="Sample content to be added to index.html"><code class="language-html">
-&lt;p>This is a brand new paragraph which I’ve just inserted into this file!
+&lt;p>This is a brand new paragraph which I've just inserted into this file!
 Gosh, I can barely control my excitement!&lt;/p>
 </code></pre>

 To view the changes, the site must be recompiled first.
 So, run the <kbd>compile</kbd> command.
 You should see something like this: